 As of 2019, three of the GCC Countries adopted VAT, namely Saudi Arabia, UAE, and Bahrain.
 The implementation of a VAT had an impact on all the segments of the GCC economies and entails a fundamental change in the way consumption taxes are enforced in the region.

-We understand how important a successful VAT implementation to your business.
+We understand how important a successful VAT implementation for your business.
 By staying abreast of developments and the frequently changing rules, at BMS Auditing, we ensure that you have a clear and full understanding, enabling you to be updated and compliant in every aspect.

 BMS have professional qualified Chartered Accountant/VAT experts who successfully implemented VAT in UAE and KSA regions for more than a hundred prestigious companies.
 At BMS, we are always ready to help you to be VAT ready.